 - Hiring new employees

-An NDA is a useful tool whenever your business needs to share proprietary or sensitive information with third parties.
+An interview NDA is a useful tool whenever your business needs to share proprietary or sensitive information with a job candidate or other third parties.

 Imagine you’re a start-up with a promising invention, and you need to give a detailed description of your new technology before investors will consider funding your venture.
 You might be concerned that your brilliant idea could be stolen, but a signed NDA will keep your invention or concept safe.